 Bro, however, what you are advocating for, which most Christians advocate for is only viable and liveable in a THEOCRACY.
 Theo – God, kracia – rule.
 Theocracy is where the absolute rule of God reigns.
 Akin to the Israelites living in the kingdom under the Ten Commandments.
 Akin to living in heaven with perfected saints.
 Unfortunately, at present, MOST IF NOT ALL OF US live in nations or states governed by constitutional democracies.
 Demos – masses (human), kracia – rule.

 Most religious people look at democracies through the lens of a theocracy.
 And as a result, get angry and confused when non-religious people don’t adhere to their values.
-And the same anger and confusion is being meted out by non-believers (those who don’t believe as we do) when we try to impose our Hindu, Islamic, Christian and atheist values on them.
+And the same anger and confusion are being meted out by non-believers (those who don’t believe as we do) when we try to impose our Hindu, Islamic, Christian, and atheist values on them.
 Impose being the keyword.

 Again, this is the point of my post.
 Democracies have to divorce themselves from religion if they are to be pure democracies and serve all their citizens and not just those who share their beliefs.
 There has to be a separation of church and state, of religion and democracy, as our friend put it.
 And this is not to mean we cower in our four walls.
 We must use the same rights enshrined in our constitutions to fight back.
 Religious people of all kinds should be at the forefront fighting for religious freedom for all—Hindu, Muslim, Christian, Animalists, Wachawi (witches), Materialists, and even Atheists.